What is a banker bet?

 As you may have worked out, banker bets are quite similar to accumulators except for one main difference.
 If any team let you down in an accumulator, your bet is a losing one.
-However, with banker bets this doesn’t neccesarily mean the same.
+However, with banker bets, this doesn’t necessarily mean the same.

 As long as your banker bet wins, your bet will remain active even if one of your other teams lets you down.
-Obviously, the key to keeping your bets active is picking your banker bet wisely.
+The key to keeping your bets active is picking your banker bet wisely.

 It’s important to do your research and select a team which are likely to win.
 You don’t want your banker team to let you down.

 The great thing about the modern world of football is that you can more often than not rely on the top teams to win their games.
 Man City won 32 of their 38 games in the 2018/19 Premier League season.
 That’s an 84% success rate.